careerist-qa/intro-to-python/lesson_6/homework.md

 sorted_numbers = ???(numbers)

 # Write code that reverses (flips) the list without disturbing the original.
-# Remember that in this case, some casting is required.
+# Remember that in this case, casting is required.
 reversed_numbers = ???(???(numbers))

 # Write code that sorts the list in place, modifying the original.